tharsha18/gluelabs/gluelab.md

 6. Leave rest default and click create
 7. Wait a few min and click refresh button at the top right corner of the page until you see the Status column turn to "Ready"

+It can take roughly between 5 to 10 min to get to ready state.
+Once ready, select the checbox and hit "open notebook".

 ### Now your env is all ready to run notebook code!

 ## Execute your notebook code for data preparation activity

+1. Once your jupyter notebook opens up, click on "open JupyterLab" at the top right of the page.
+2. It will open jupyter lab.
+Now select "SparkMagic (PySpark)"
+3.